 The method we use to determine and support our endorsees is:

-- Consulting politics1.com and ballotpedia.org to gather names and URLs of candidates' websites
+- Consulting politics1.com and ballotpedia.org to gather names and URLs of candidates' websites OR researching candidates and their staff who reach out to us

 - Visiting each website to see where the candidate stands on healthcare and other issues.
 Just because they've been endorsed by Justice Democrats, Brand New Congress, or Our Revolution, doesn't necessarily mean they're for NIMA.
 Note: EVERY candidate should have an "Issues" page on a website.
 Making people scroll through Facebook reports or tweets from the fish fry you went to on Thursday is NOT good strategy!